Continuously improve upon the security program while continuing to grow the business.

 Employees who commit this violation are usually fired from their jobs and could face criminal charges if the intent behind the access was malicious.
 Their employer may also face substantial fines.

-HIPAA rules do not require organizations to encrypt data, but organizations that do not use encryption must use an equivalent security measure instead.
-Violations of this rule often occur when employees accidentally download unencrypted data onto mobile devices or leave data, such as patient charts, where unauthorized people can access it.
-Fines for these violations can be millions of dollars.
+HIPAA rules do not explicitly require organizations to encrypt data, but if you don’t, you need an equivalent security measure.
+Common HIPAA violations of this rule include employees accidentally downloading plain text data onto mobile devices or leaving patient charts where unauthorized people can see them.

-Compyl offers the first and only no-code information security and compliance automation platform.
-This all-in-one solution helps you avoid HIPAA violation penalties by seamlessly integrating with the technology you use and continuously updating to reflect the current regulatory environment.
+Compyl offers a comprehensive no-code information security and compliance automation platform.
+This all-in-one solution helps you avoid the most common HIPAA violations by seamlessly integrating with your technology and continuously updating to reflect the current regulatory environment.
 Contact us online to get started.